fhcrc/lcfit/README.md

 Run `make` to obtain static and dynamic libraries.
 Run `make doc` to build documentation (requires [Doxygen](http://doxygen.org)).

+To build the `lcfit-compare` tool required for running the example and simulations, run `make lcfit-compare`.

 ### Running unit tests